hakobya4/myFlix-Angular-client/README.md

 - Run your app using "npm run start" to run the app on the local server
 - Push the app to a GitHub repository, create a branch gh-pages using "git checkout -b gh-pages"
 - Access the hosted app on the pages tab in the settings

+## User_Stories

+FEATURE 1: Movie View

+As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.

+SCENARIO 1:

+Given user has logged in; When the user moves to the movies view; Then the user should see a list of all movies on the app.

+SCENARIO 2:

+Given the movies view is open; When a user clicks on the Synopsis button; Then the user should receive a dialogue that contains a summary of the movie

+SCENARIO 3:

+Given the movies view is open; When a user clicks on the Genre button; Then the user should receive a dialogue that contains info on the genre of the movie

+SCENARIO 4:

+Given the movies view is open; When a user clicks on the Director button; Then the user should receive a dialogue that contains info on the director of the movie

+FEATURE 2: Profile View.

+As a user, I want to be able to create a profile so I can save data about my favorite movies.

+SCENARIO 1

+Given the welcome view is open; When the user has not interacted with the details of the event; Then the welcome view is shown allowing the user to login or signup

+SCENARIO 2

+Given the welcome view is open; When the user clicks on signup; Then the user can input information to signup for an account.

+SCENARIO 3

+Given the welcome view is open and user has signed up; When the user clicks on login; Then the user can input information to login and which will show the movies view.

+SCENARIO 4

+Given the user has logged in and is in the movies view; When the user clicks on profile view; Then the user can view their profile information and their favorite movie list.